Hisyah: Ottoman era

 During Ottoman Empire rule in Syria, particularly in the 18th-century, Hisyah became a fortified garrison town headed by an agha.
 The garrison served as the dominant military faction in the Homs district and its commanders frequently served as district governors.
 The town was located on what was known as the "Sultanic Road" which eventually led to Istanbul, the seat of the sultanate.
 Hisyah's isolated location on the edge of the Syrian Desert made it very vulnerable to Bedouin attacks, but it served a dual purpose as a place where negotiations between the government and the Bedouin tribes were held and where military campaigns against the Bedouin were launched.
 Hisyah was also utilized for controlling the trade of wheat and barley, where the cereals were collected and stored in mills.

-The area was marked by abandoned villages and Hisyah itself was described as being "a miserable place" by Pocock who traveled the region in the 1730s.
+The area was marked by abandoned villages and Hisyah itself was described as being "a miserable place" by Richard Pococke who traveled the region in the 1730s.
 Pocock further mentioned that the town contained a governor's house, a mosque, a khan ("caravansary") with three houses enclosed within its walls and a few other homes built around it.
 According to Ottoman history expert Dick Douwes, the inhabitants were most likely the families of the town's governors and the janissaries who manned the fortress.
 Along with the allied garrison at Ma'arat al-Numan, Hisyah played an important role in the pacification of the region between Damascus and Aleppo.
 Ma'arra aided Hisyah in its campaigns against the Mawali tribes of northern Syria.
 In 1717 Hisyah's cavalry relieved the city of Hama from a Bedouin assault.
 The Arab Isma'il Agha al-Azm was chief of the garrison at that time and also served as the governor of Hama and Homs.

 In the mid-19th-century, Western traveler Josias Leslie Porter noted that Hisyah was walled and included a khan.
-An agha and 150 nominal cavalry troops were stationed there in order to protect regional towns from Bedouin raids, principally launched by clans belonging to the Anizzah tribe.
+An agha and 150 nominal cavalry troops were stationed there in order to protect regional towns from Bedouin raids, principally launched by clans belonging to the Anizah tribe.
 A few years prior to Porter's visit, the former agha and 18 of his soldiers were killed in an ambush by the local Walid Ali Bedouin tribe.
 The village was mostly inhabited by Christians.